-The closure period is defined as the period between the cessation of exploration activities.
+The closure period is defined as the period between the cessation of exploration activities and the issuance of a closure certificate contemplated in section 43 of the Mineral and Petroleum Resources Development Act, 2002.
 It is important to note that the nature of exploration drilling is such that closure may be implemented for individual wells as and when the testing and analysis ends.

-Exploration, appraisal, and development wells may be abandoned with wellhead equipment left in place and with 'trawlable' protective equipment where appropriate.
+Exploration, and appraisal wells may be abandoned with wellhead equipment left in place and with 'trawlable' protective equipment where appropriate.